During operation, the connector goes through a number of different states

 Once either condition has been met, any remaining connections are closed.

-New connections (including re-connections) are enabled, and will be routed to the appropriate master or slave.
+New connections (including re-connections) are enabled, and will be routed to the appropriate Primary or Replica.

 Client applications should be configured to reconnect to the connector with an interval larger than the disconnect timeout within the connector.
 This will ensure that the client reconnects when the connector is able to accept the new connection.